 Consulting and Support of Field Research

 The Phonogrammarchiv supports third-party research projects by first-hand advice abd training, the loan of field research equipment and the archiving/long-term preservation of the resultant recordings.
-As of now, however, fees will have to be charged for such support, which costs need to be provided for in the project application.

 If you wish to apply for such support, please complete the application form [download pdf]; Please read the explication of the legal framework [download pdf].

 Please note that application forms for support by the Phonogrammarchiv will be processed in the order of their arrival, and that a timely submission (i.e. at least four weeks prior to your departure) is imperative.
 Especially during University holidays, which are often used for field research, audio and video equipment is in great demand.
 We therefore advise you to make the application procedure part of the overall planning of your intended research, since only a timely application will guarantee availability of the equipment for the period desired.

 All recording equipment has been carefully selected and is constantly serviced and kept to optimal technical standards.
 By providing advice on adequate equipment and recording methodology for particular tasks, the archive also furthers the advancement of scientific phonography/videography.